 - Do not apply from a tablet or mobile device.
 While our job board is mobile-friendly, the application is not fully functional on tablets (e.g. iPads) and phones.

 - Answer ALL required questions.
 If a question does not apply to you, select “N/A” or “Opt Out”.

 - Look for a confirmation message.
 When you submit your application, you will receive an email confirming that your application was submitted.
 If you do not see this email, log back into KIPP Careers to confirm that it was submitted.

 If you have other technical questions about your application, email firstname.lastname@example.org and include a detailed description of your issue.
 Screen shots are always helpful!

 There's a place for you at KIPP.

 The KIPP team is diverse, but one thing unites us: the belief that every child will succeed.
 Our team is crazy collaborative, super dedicated, and bursting with fresh energy.
-We’re looking for people with the spirit and commitment to teach and lead with joy, work hard, and be nice.
+We’re looking for people with the spirit and commitment to teach and lead with joy.